tabletcorry/recipes/deserts/blended_shake.md

     * I tried grape

 ### Notes
+* Experimental means that I have only made the mix once, for one person.
 * The amounts above produce about 4 fl oz of "flavor" and 8 fl oz of "base"
       * 12 fl oz mix is about 2 servings.
 It is quite filling.
       * A serving is 200-400 calories, depending on additions.
 The base is very low calorie.